Pest Control

 How Encasements Trap and Starve Bed Bugs

-Bed bugs hide and breed in mattress seams and crevices.
-Encasements block their escape or entry, trapping them.
-Without humans to feed on, bed bugs starve and die.
+Encasements block bed bugs from escaping or entering the mattress.
+Without humans to feed on, bed bugs trapped inside starve and die.

 Choosing the Right Mattress Protector